An Iwahori-Whittaker model for the Satake category: Applications

 \begin{thm} For any $n \in \mathbb{Z}$ and $\lambda \in \bX^\vee_+$, the $G_\scO$-equivariant perverse sheaf $\pH^n(\cE_\lambda)$ is tilting in the highest weight category $\Perv_{G_\scO}(\Gr, \bk)$.
 In particular, the indecomposable tilting object associated with $\lambda$ is a direct summand of $\pH^0(\cE_\lambda)$. \end{thm}

 \begin{rmk}\phantomsection \begin{enumerate} \item Theorem~\ref{thm:parity-tilting} was stated as a conjecture (in the case $n=0$) in~\cite{jmw2}. \item If $\mathrm{char}(\bk)$ is good for $G$, it is known that the objects $\cE_\lambda$ are actually perverse, see~\cite{mr}.
 (This property was proved earlier in~\cite{jmw2} under slightly stronger assumptions; it is known to be false in bad characteristic, see~\cite{jmw2}.)
 Hence in Theorem~\ref{thm:parity-tilting} we in fact know that the indecomposable tilting object associated with $\lambda$ is $\pH^0(\cE_\lambda)=\cE_\lambda$.
-In general, it seems natural to expect that $\pH^0(\cE_\lambda)$ is indecomposable; but we don't have a proof (or even strong evidence) of this fact. \item Since our proof of Theorem~\ref{thm:parity-tilting} relies of Theorem~\ref{thm:equiv}, we have stated it with the same assumptions on $G$.
-However, once it is known in this generality standard arguments allow to extend its validity to general connected groups; see e.g.~\cite[\S 3.4]{jmw2} for details.
+In general, it seems natural to expect that $\pH^0(\cE_\lambda)$ is indecomposable; but we do not have a proof of (or strong evidence for) this fact. \item Since our proof of Theorem~\ref{thm:parity-tilting} relies on Theorem~\ref{thm:equiv}, we have stated it with the same assumptions on $G$.
+However, once it is known in this generality standard arguments allow to extend its validity to general connected reductive groups; see e.g.~\cite[\S 3.4]{jmw2} for details.
 Similarly, the analogous claim in the setting of the classical topology on the complex counterpart of $\Gr$ follows from its \'etale version using the general considerations of~\cite[\S 6.1]{bbd}. \end{enumerate} \end{rmk}

 The proof of Theorem~\ref{thm:parity-tilting} requires a few preliminaries.
 We start with the following observation, which will be crucial for us.

 \begin{prop} The parity objects in $\Db_{\IW}(\Gr, \bk)$ are exactly the direct sums of cohomological shifts of tilting perverse sheaves. \end{prop}